Promotion

 18. 8dan

 Advancement in both kendo and iaido builds upon basics learned in previous levels.
 However, do not think that because you can do a thing well now that you have mastered it for life.
 You are only it doing well for your current level.
 Having attained a new level, one must work to bring everything up to the standards of that level.
 This is a good thing.
-It is what makes them challenging, and something one can do for a lifetime.
+It is what makes kendo and iaido challenging, and something one can do for a lifetime.
 Do not become discouraged!

 You must have good attendance to be put up for promotion.
 In order to participate in federation shinsa for kyu and dan ranks, you must have attended at least 26 Norwalk Dojo practices in the last 9 months.
+See the attendance section for details.

 See the SCKF page for details on federation promotion regulations (in general, Norwalk Kendo Dojo has somewhat higher standards).
 Starting with the 2020 SCKF spring shinsa (which was cancelled due to COVID-19), all kenshi must be able to perform Bokuto ni Yoru Kendo Kihon Waza Keiko Ho, see kihon kata page.